The World of Suzie Wong (film): Critical reception and reputation

 Variety said, "Holden gives a first-class performance, restrained and sincere.
 He brings authority and compassion to the role.
 Kwan is not always perfect in her timing of lines (she has a tendency to anticipate) and appears to lack a full range of depth or warmth, but on the whole she manages a fairly believable portrayal."

 Some years after the film's release, the London listing magazine Time Out commented that because the film is "denied the chance of being honest about its subject, it soon degenerates into euphemistic soap opera, with vague gestures towards bohemianism and lukewarm titillation."

 In 2013, the Japanese American Citizens League called out Katy Perry's geisha-styled performance on the American Music Awards, as "the latest rendition of the bad movie we've all seen before.
 There is a persistent strain in our culture that refuses to move beyond the stereotype of Asian women as exotic and subservient.
 These stereotypes have been reinforced in our popular culture through plays and movies from our distant past such as Madame Butterfly and The World of Suzie Wong."

+Box office

+The film was regarded as a "money maker" at the British box office in 1961.